-Over the summer, we had an illuminating conversation with Darcey Steinke, the acclaimed novelist and author of the recent Flash Count Diary, a groundbreaking examination of menopause through personal, historical, and cultural lenses.
+In a conversation with Darcey Steinke, the acclaimed novelist and author of the recent Flash Count Diary, we discussed her groundbreaking examination of menopause through personal, historical, and cultural lenses.
 At the kitchen table of her cozy home in a historic Brooklyn neighborhood, we discussed evolving views on menopause and her emotional and physical experiences of this widely misunderstood natural process, alternatives to traditional hormone replacement therapy (HRT), single parenthood, depression and the benefits of therapy, and more.

-In an eerie moment mid-interview—while we were chatting about Darcey’s close relationship with her 23-year-old daughter—her daughter Abby came home and joined us for a bit in the kitchen.
+In an eerie moment mid-interview–while we were chatting about Darcey’s close relationship with her 23-year-old daughter, Abby, she came home and joined us for a bit in the kitchen.

 Penina Roth: Were you at all surprised by the warm response to the book?
 You mentioned that young women are very interested in it–what was your daughter’s reaction?

 Darcey Steinke: Well, it was really interesting, because I was worried, of course.
 My daughter is a feminist herself, and she knew how hard I’d worked on it–I basically worked on it the whole time she was in college.
 Before she read the book, I was worried, because I was on All Things Considered, for a series called “Talking About Sex,” and they interviewed me for two hours and only used these ten minutes that were extremely sexual–I talk about lube and everything.
 I was fine with it–I feel like this is the whole point, to get it out there–but I was worried that she was embarrassed or horrified, and I wanted to make a place for her to express that.
 I didn’t want her to feel weird, and I asked her what she thought about it, and she said, “You spoke your truth, you tell the truth about where your body is right now.”
 I was blown away by that!

 PR: She sounds incredible.